✦ Your Friendly photographer and vintage recipe collector

 ✦ Frequently Asked Questions

-A: Most recipes on this site are authentic mid-century originals, sourced from vintage cookbooks, clippings, community booklets, and brand pamphlets.
+A: Most recipes on this site are authentic mid-century originals, sourced from my vintage cookbooks, clippings, community booklets, and brand pamphlets.
 Recipes are preserved as written whenever possible, with the original source, year, or publication noted; any tested updates or adaptations are clearly identified.

 I also share vintage-inspired recipe blogs.
 These are modern creations that capture the flavor, style, or spirit of the era.